-The restrictions described in the immediately preceding paragraph are subject to customary exceptions, including (i) transfers of shares acquired in open market transactions after the completion of this offering; (ii) bona fide gifts or charitable contributions; (iii) transfers to any immediate family member, trust or other entity for the benefit of the lock-up signatory or an immediate family member; (iv) exchanges, redemptions or splits of any securities pursuant to the reclassification or reverse split transactions; (v) transfers by will, other testamentary document or intestate succession or for bona fide estate planning purposes; (vi) transfers to the Company or its subsidiaries pursuant to an order of a court or conversion right relating to limited partnership interests in the Operating Partnership; (viii) transfers to the Company or its subsidiaries upon exercise on a net issuance basis of any equity award granted under any incentive plan described in this prospectus relating to the offering or upon share withholdings to cover applicable taxes in connection with the vesting or settlement of any equity award granted under any incentive plan described in this prospectus relating to the offering; (ix) transfers to a bona fide third party pursuant to a merger, consolidation, tender offer or other similar transaction made to all holders of common stock and involving a change of control of the Company and approved by the board, subject to certain restrictions; Additionally, the Company may issue shares of common stock or securities convertible into or exercisable or exchange and outstanding immediately following the completion of this offering (assuming full conversion, exchange or exercise of all outstanding securities convertible into or exercisable for shares of common stock, in the aggregate not to exceed 10% of the total number of shares issued and outstanding immediately following the completion of this offering (assuming full conversion, exchange or exercise of all outstanding securities convertible int
+The restrictions described in the immediately preceding paragraph are subject to customary exceptions, including (i) transfers of shares acquired in open market transactions after the completion of this offering; (ii) bona fide gifts or charitable contributions; (iii) transfers to any immediate family member, trust or other entity for the benefit of the lock-up signatory or an immediate family member; (iv) exchanges, redemptions or splits of any securities pursuant to the reclassification or reverse split transactions; (v) transfers by will, other testamentary document or intestate succession or for bona fide estate planning purposes; (vi) transfers by operation of law, such as pursuant to an order of a court or regulatory agency or pursuant to a domestic order or in connection with a divorce settlement; (vii) transfers to the Company or its subsidiaries pursuant to any redemption or conversion right relating to limited partnership interests in the Operating Partnership; (viii) transfers to the Company or its subsidiaries upon exercise on a net issuance basis of any equity award granted under any incentive plan described in this prospectus relating to the offering or upon share withholdings to cover applicable taxes in connection with the vesting or settlement of any equity award granted under any incentive plan described in this prospectus relating to the offering; (ix) transfers to a bona fide third party pursuant to a merger, consolidation, tender offer or other similar transaction made to all holders of common stock and involving a change of control of the Company and approved by the board, subject to certain restrictions; and (x) facilitating the establishment of a trading plan pursuant to Rule 10b5-1 under the Exchange Act for the transfer of shares of common stock, subject to certain restrictions.
+Additionally, the Company may issue shares of common stock or securities convertible into or exercisable or exchangeable for shares of common stock, in the aggregate not to exceed 10% of the total number of shares issued and outstanding immediately following the completion of this offering (assuming full conversion, exchange or exercise of all outstanding securities convertible into or exercisable or exchangeable for shares of common stock), in connection with property acquisitions, mergers or acquisitions, joint ventures, commercial relationships or other strategic transactions, provided that the recipient of such shares will be required to execute a lock-up agreement and will be bound by the lock-up summarized above.